youssriaboelseod/scratchpad/README.md

 Linux should be functional.
 Linux binaries will not be released officially however, so you will need to compile from source yourself to obtain a linux executable.

+## Installing
+Go to [Github Releases](https://github.com/ravendevteam/scratchpad/releases) and download the latest version for your platform.
+(Currently Windows or macOS)

+To compile from source, make sure you have Pyinstaller installed, and then run either build.bat, build-macos.sh or build-linux.sh

 ## Screenshots

 ![Demo Screenshot 1](https://raw.githubusercontent.com/ravendevteam/scratchpad/refs/heads/main/demo_screenshot_1.png)